 Dark Mode is an option for mobiles (≧ Android 10 and iOS 13) that allows changing the interface background from light to dark.
-As a dark theme, It’s available for desktop as well, but it doesn’t always affect the content of the email.
-However, on the mobile, it’s applied to the message inside, so you might want to make sure your CTA is visible in all modes.
+As a dark theme, It’s available for desktops as well, but it doesn’t always affect the content of the email.
+However, on the mobile, it’s applied to the message inside, so you might want to ensure your CTA is visible in all modes.
 There are several ways to do it:

 - Don’t use black button text with a transparent background;

 - Use contrast button borders;